 Extra-curricular musical activities are an integral part of student life at Kent, and there are many opportunities for you to get involved.
 Whatever you study, make music!

-An un-auditioned choir of around 100 singers, the Chorus meets weekly on Monday evenings, and prepares for three concerts in the year with the Symphony Orchestra, both in Colyer-Fergusson Hall and in Canterbury Cathedral.
+An un-auditioned choir of around 100 singers, Chorus meets weekly on Monday evenings, preparing for three concerts in the year with the Symphony Orchestra.
+Recent pieces have included Vivaldi's Gloria, Fauré's sublime Requiem, and Mozart's Coronation Mass.

 No previous singing experience necessary - open to students, staff and alumni.
 External members are also welcome, but should email music@kent.ac.uk to arrange an audition.

-String players above Grade 6 welcome, woodwind and brass auditions see below:
+String players above Grade 5 welcome, Woodwind and brass auditions see below:

 Open to all advanced saxophone, brass, bass and kit players (need to read music), the Big Band rehearses each week on Wednesday evenings.
-It gigs throughout the year both on- and off-campus.
+It gigs throughout the year both on- and off-campus, including at the Memorial Bandstand in Deal in the summer term.

 The Big Band repertoire ranges from traditional big band classics to Stevie Wonder, and they often work with professional performers: previous guests include saxophonist Phil Veacock from the Jools Holland Orchestra and trumpeter Mike Lovatt from the John Wilson Orchestra.